 Post-Doc, Yale SOM

-Persuasive Puffery, with Archishman Chakraborty, forthcoming, Marketing Science, 2014.
+Persuasive Puffery, with Archishman Chakraborty, Marketing Science, 2014.

 Opportunistic Discrimination, with Ted To, European Economic Review, 2014.

 Label Confusion: The Groucho Effect of Uncertain Standards with John Maxwell and Beatrice Roussillon, Management Science, 2011.

 Persuasion by Cheap Talk, with Archishman Chakraborty, American Economic Review, 2010.

 Does Copyright Enforcement Encourage Piracy?, with Rahul Khemka, Journal of Industrial Economics, 2010.